 The news that Royal’s Chicken & Burgers was moving from its Vic Park home to a bigger venue just up the road was met with plenty of grins – especially from those used to long waits for a table.
-Its new 120-capacity site (formerly home to The Precinct) opened last week, and co-owner Ken Craigie reckons the extra space is a game changer.
+In December its new 120-capacity site (formerly home to The Precinct) finally opened, and co-owner Ken Craigie reckons the extra space is a game changer.

 “The customer experience has really improved,” he tells Broadsheet.
 “We thought [the small space] was part of Royal’s appeal, but people are appreciating the spaciousness.
 Families are feeling a lot more comfortable.
 We’ve always tried to be family-friendly but didn’t anticipate how enthusiastic they would be.
 It’s been a really nice surprise.”

 Royal’s hip-hop vibe remains: a mural by local artist Jason Green (who also decorated the other restaurants) adorns the bar area, and the bar is separated from the lower-key dining space by a wall of pop-culture-inspired skateboards.

 The menu has Royal’s popular burgers, fried chicken and sides, of course, but there are some new items too – jalapeno poppers; mini corndogs; stacked salads (you can opt for ranch dressing and fried chicken on top); and a pecan pie that Craigie says has been described as “life-changing”.
 The bigger kitchen means operations have improved overall, too.
 “Some of the biggest nights so far have been the smoothest sailing,” he says.
 And thanks to a new liquor license, you can now enjoy beer; wine; spirits; a boozy shake (there’s a chocolatey Mudslide, and one with an intriguing combo of vanilla vodka and Fruit Loops); or a pre-batched cocktail (such as Alize Bleu, gin and juice) with your meal.